-Hearsay is a verbal or written statement by someone to a witness who, while testifying in court, repeats the statement.
+Hearsay is a statement by someone to a witness who, while testifying in court, repeats the statement.
 The statement is hearsay only if it is offered for the truth of its contents.
 In general, courts exclude hearsay evidence in trials, criminal or otherwise.
-The hearsay ban aims to prevent juries from considering secondhand information that hasn’t been subject to cross examination.
+The hearsay ban aims to prevent juries from considering secondhand information that hasn't been subject to cross examination.

 The goal of the hearsay rule is to make sure the evidence at trial is as reliable as possible.
 Criminal defendants face dire consequences, and courts don't want them convicted on the gossip flying around town.
 The legal system wants witnesses who have something to say to be in court so that lawyers can cross-examine them and juries can assess their honesty, possible mistakes, and potential bias.